• Skip to primary navigation

 Having prior experience in the restaurant industry is a big bonus employers look for.
 But don’t worry if you’ve got no experience.
 As long as you’re friendly, polite, and can take orders quickly and accurately, you’ll be considered a great candidate.

-Some businesses are quite flexible with their schedule so you can simply talk to your shift manager about how many hours you’d like to work on the weekends.
+Some businesses are quite flexible with their schedules, so you can simply talk to your shift manager about how many hours you’d like to work on the weekends.

 Pros: You can work whenever you have spare time within the week.
 It’s a good way to earn money for something that’s coming up.